jagadeeshwithu/jagadeeshwithu.github.io/_posts/2016-07-14-Creative-with-Macro-Photography-by-RaviPrakashSS.markdown

 </p>

 <strong>
-	Now it's time to interact with creative photographer and artist, meet in person.
+	Now it's time to interact with creative photographer and artist and meet in person.
 Block your calendars and step in to Bhive workspace in HSR Layout on 30th July 6PM!
 </strong>

 <img src="{{ site.baseurl }}/img/MACRO-workshop-by-RaviPrakashSS.jpg" alt="'Creative with Macro Photography' by RaviPrakash SS, creative nature photographer and wildlife photographer of the year 2014">